jhhtaylor/tabstronaut/README.md

 ## Release Notes

+### 1.1.4

+In this update, we added a bug fix for the sort order logic of Tab Groups with multiple workspaces.

 ### 1.1.3

 In this update, we added the ability to change the sort order of the Tab Groups.